-\emph{Remark.} Given a structurally live conservative $d$-dim net $A$, we will later (in the proof of Theorem~\ref{th:upper}) use a $d'$-dim linear system $S$ where $d'=d+d\cdot2^d$; it is crucial for us that Theorem~\ref{thm:smallsolutions} then yields a solution that is at most 2-exp in $d$.
-By~\cite[Theorem 3.12]{DBLP:journals/tocl/Klaedtke08} we could derive that for $S$, even in the case of no divisibility constraints, the size of the minimal automaton encoding $\sem{S}$ in binary is bounded by $(2+2\cdot\nnorm{S})^{|S|}$ where $|S|$ is the number of constraints in $S$; in our case $|S|\geq 2^d$.
-The bounds on the values of minimal solutions of $S$ that can be derived from the shortest accepting paths of that automaton are thus not smaller than $2^{(2+2\cdot\nnorm{S})^{|S|}}$, which is 3-exp in $d$.
+\begin{rem} Later, in the proof of Theorem~\ref{th:upper}, we employ a $d'$-dim linear system $S$ with $d'=d\cdot2^d$.
+It is crucial for our purposes that Theorem~\ref{thm:smallsolutions} then yields a solution that is at most doubly exponential (2-exp) in $d$.
+In contrast, using~\cite[Theorem 3.12]{DBLP:journals/tocl/Klaedtke08}, we could only derive that for $S$ (even without divisibility constraints), the size of the minimal automaton encoding $\sem{S}$ in binary is bounded by $(2+2\cdot\nnorm{S})^{|S|}$, where $|S|$ is the number of constraints in $S$.
+In our case, $|S|\geq 2^d$, and thus the bounds on the minimal solutions of $S$ derived from the shortest accepting paths in such an automaton would be at least $2^{(2+2\cdot\nnorm{S})^{|S|}}$, which is triple-exponential (3-exp) in $d$. \end{rem}

-\paragraph{Linear Systems for Subgroups of $\setZ^d$.} In the sequel, by a~\emph{group} we mean a \emph{subgroup} of $(\setZ^d,+)$, which is also called a \emph{lattice} in this context.
-The group \emph{spanned} by a set $X\subseteq \setZ^d$ is the monoid $(X\cup-X)^*$, i.e., the set of finite sums of elements of $X\cup -X$.
-In Section~\ref{sec:virtual} we prove the following theorem that provides a way to encode any group by a linear system, with a bound on its size.
+\paragraph{Linear Systems for Subgroups of \bm{$\setZ^d$}.} In the sequel, by a~\emph{group} we mean a \emph{subgroup} of $(\setZ^d,+)$, which is also called a \emph{lattice} in this context.
+The group \emph{spanned} by a set $X\subseteq \setZ^d$ is the monoid $(X\cup-X)^*$, that is, the set of finite integer linear combinations of elements of $X$.
+In Section~\ref{sec:virtual}, we prove the following theorem, which provides a way to encode any such group by a linear system, with a bound on its size.